 That night the underground transmitted a message to all Danes.
 ‘From Amalienborg Palace, King Christian has given the following answer to the German command that Jews must wear a Star of David.
 The King has said that one Dane is exactly the same as the next Dane.
 He himself will wear the first Star of David and he expects that every loyal Dane will do the same.’
 The next day in Copenhagen, almost the entire population wore armbands showing a Star of David.
 The following day the Germans rescinded the order.

-It is not true, yet the myth persists.
-We want to believe it.
+It is not true, yet the myth persists because we want to believe it.
 Why?
 Perhaps because we believe it might have worked.

 More than ten years of research (see, for example, Consensus Decision-Making in Crowds) shows that humans flock, too.
 It takes only 5% of a crowd to begin to move for the other 95% to follow; we do it subconsciously.
 Flocking is emergent behaviour: it happens when certain criteria are met without the participants making any conscious decisions.
 Imagine how powerful that strategy could be if we acted consciously.